 Original vs Print Artwork

-Many artworks that look hand-painted are actually prints, and some originals can appear smooth.
-Knowing the difference can be worth thousands.
-Upload your artwork anytime for a free valuation.
+Many artworks that look hand-painted are actually reproductions, and some originals can appear smooth.
+Knowing whether you have an original painting or a fine art print can mean the difference between a $500 piece and a $50,000 one.
+Upload your artwork anytime for a free valuation and originality check.

 Comparison of original vs print artwork

-How to tell if your artwork is an original (step-by-step)
+How to tell if a painting is original or a print

 1